MicrosoftDocs/fabric-docs/docs/real-time-intelligence/vector-database.md

 At the core of Vector Similarity Search is the ability to store, index, and query vector data.
 Eventhouses provide a solution for handling and analyzing large volumes of data, particularly in scenarios requiring real-time analytics and exploration, making it an excellent choice for storing and searching vectors.

-The following components of the Eventhouse architecture enable its use as a vector database:
+The following components of the enable the use of Eventhouse a vector database:

 * The [dynamic](/kusto/query/scalar-data-types/dynamic?view=microsoft-fabric&preserve-view=true) data type, which can store unstructured data such as arrays and property bags.
 Thus data type is recommended for storing vector values.
 You can further augment the vector value by storing metadata related to the original object as separate columns in your table.
 * The [encoding](/kusto/management/encoding-policy?view=microsoft-fabric&preserve-view=true) type [`Vector16`](/kusto/management/alter-encoding-policy#encoding-policy-types?view=microsoft-fabric&preserve-view=true) designed for storing vectors of floating-point numbers in 16-bits precision, which uses the `Bfloat16` instead of the default 64 bits.
 This encoding is recommended for storing ML vector embeddings as it reduces storage requirements by a factor of four and accelerates vector processing functions such as [series_dot_product()](/kusto/query/series-dot-product-function?view=microsoft-fabric&preserve-view=true) and [series_cosine_similarity()](/kusto/query/series-cosine-similarity-function?view=microsoft-fabric&preserve-view=true) by orders of magnitude.